weavolutionmage/drachenwald/offices/herald/DrachenwaldAwardsOrders.md

 ## The King's Order of the Companions of Albion, also The Royal Order of the Companions of Albion

-Formerly the Prince's Order of the Companions of Albion The Albion is one of the most prestigious awards in our Kingdom.
+The Albion is one of the most prestigious awards in our Kingdom.
 It is given for "untiring service, courtesy and devotion to the needs of others".
 It is recommended that it only be given once a reign.
-It became the King's order when Drachenwald became a Kingdom.

 The Companions of this Order have the right to display the regalia of the Order, which shall be (fieldless) a dragon's claw inverted sable within and conjoined to an annulet per pale Or and gules.
 (Read the story of Albion)

 ## Queen's Order of Courtesy
-Formerly the Princess' Order of Courtesy, This "Queen's" award is awarded for "untiring devotion to the ideals of courtesy and for consistent consideration of the needs of others".
-It became the Queen's order when Drachenwald became a Kingdom.
+This "Queen's" award is awarded for "untiring devotion to the ideals of courtesy and for consistent consideration of the needs of others".
 The symbol for this award is an Edelweiss with a red center to be worn on a pin or silver chain.

 ## Order of the Dragon's Bowle

 The Order of the Dragon's Bowle is awarded at the discretion of the Crown to those who have displayed notable attention to authenticity.

 The symbol of this Award is (Fieldless) a dragon passant coward sable charged with a bowl per pale Or and gules.

 ## Order of the Dragon's Jewel
 This award will be given to children (under 12 years of age) who have distinguished themselves through exemplary behaviour or service.